Food for All

 Where are the pantries?

-- Bethel, Clermont County, the second Friday of the month
+- St. Mary Catholic Church, Bethel, Clermont County, the second Friday of the month

-- Blanchester and Wilmington in Clinton County, alternate locations on the second Thursday of the month
+- Prairie View Apartments, Wilmington, in Clinton County, on the second Thursday of every other the month and Blanchester in the even months.

-- Hillsboro in Highland County, the fourth Thursday of the month
+- Greater Life Assembly, Hillsboro in Highland County, the fourth Thursday of the month

-- Ripley in Brown County, the third Wednesday of the month
+- Centenary United Methodist, Ripley in Brown County, the third Wednesday of the month

-- West Union in Adams County, the fourth Tuesday of the month
+- Fairgrounds Administration Building, West Union in Adams County, the fourth Tuesday of the month

 Volunteers are needed from 9:00am to 1:30 pm at each mobile site.
-If you can help for a few hours or the whole time, call Julie Pfeffer at 513-672-3720 for (Adams, Brown, Clermont, Clinton and Highland counties).
-To volunteer at the Sharonville pantry, sign up here or call LaTonya Ginyard at 513-672-3722 or email firstname.lastname@example.org.
-You can get a group to come assist with distribution or come alone.
+If you can help for a few hours or the whole time, call April Hoak at 513-672-3720.
+You can bring a group or come alone.
 We have volunteers of all ages.

 Five Ways to Fight Hunger